-The core works with the Biospecimens Accessioning and Processing Core to process blood samples to genomic DNA and serum and plasma aliquots, and with the Pathology Research Core to provide histology and other tissue-based services, including paraffin and frozen sectioning, immunohistochemistry, tissue microarray construction, and digital imaging.
+The Biospecimen and Pathology Core is supported by the Biospecimens Accessioning and Processing Core for processing blood to genomic DNA, serum and plasma aliquots, and by the Pathology Research Core for histology and other tissue-based services, including paraffin and frozen sectioning, immunohistochemistry, tissue microarray construction, and digital imaging.

-The directors of the Biospecimen and Pathology Core are:
+The Biospecimen and Pathology Core:

 - Obtains patient informed consent for blood and tissue specimens